 So much more than a man and a camera

-And there are big similarities when you choose to work with a writer.
+And there are big similarities when you choose to work with a copywriter or content writer.
 They should be consistent in producing high-quality work that gets a reaction from your customers.
 They should do that in less time than it would take you.

 They’ll have thought about spelling, grammar and the readability of your content.
 Did you know that Hemingway wrote at the equivalent of a ten year old’s reading level?
 It’s incredibly eloquent writing, but also simple and easy to read.
 A great writer shouldn’t just stuff a load of fancy words into your content, they should be picking the right words for your needs.